nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="8-5">
 ### 8.5 Navigating the file with readIFD() and readTiff()

 The TiffVisitor is ingenious.
 It's also difficult to understand.
-Exiv2 has two tiff parsers - TiffVisitor and printIFDStructure().
+Exiv2 has two tiff parsers - TiffVisitor and Image::printIFDStructure().
 TiffVisitor was written by Andreas Huggel.
 It's very robust and has been almost bug free for 15 years.
 I wrote the parser in Image::printIFDStructure() to try to understand the structure of a tiff file.
 The code in Image::printIFDStructure() is easier to understand.

 The code which accompanies this book has a simplified version of Image::printIFDStructure() called Tiff::readIFD() and that's what will be discussed here.
 The code that accompanies this book is explained here: [Code discussed in this book](#13)

 It's important to realise that metadata is defined recursively.
 In a Tiff File, there will be a Tiff Record containing the Exif data (written in Tiff Format).
-Within, that record, there will be MakerNote which is usually written in Tiff Format.
+Within, that record, there will be a MakerNote which is usually written in Tiff Format.
 Tiff Format is referred to as an IFD - an Image File Directory.

 Tiff::readIFD() uses a simple direct approach to parsing the tiff file.
 When another IFD is located, readIFD() is called recursively.
-As a TIFF file is a header, followed by an IFD, we can descend into the tiff file from the beginning.
+As a TIFF file is a 12 byte header which provides the offset to the first IFD.
+We can descend into the tiff file from the beginning.
 For other files types, the file handler has to find the Exif IFD and then call readIFD().

-There are actually two "flavours" of readIFD.  readTiff() starts with the tiff header `II*_` or `MM_*` and then calls `readIFD()`.
+There are actually two "flavours" of readIFD.  readTiff() starts with the tiff header `II*_` or `MM_*` and then calls the other flavour `readIFD()`.
 Makernotes are almost always an IFD.
 Some manufactures (Nikon) embed a Tiff.
 Some (Canon and Sony) embed an IFD.
 It's quite common (Sony) to embed a single IFD which is not terminated with a four byte null uint32\_t.

 The program tvisitor has two file handlers.
 One for Tiff and one for Jpeg.
 Exiv2 has handlers for about 20 different formats.
 If you understand Tiff and Jpeg, the others are boring variations.
 The program tvisitor.cpp does not handle BigTiff, although it needs very few changes to do so.
 I invite you, the reader, to investigate and send me a patch.
 Best submission wins a free copy of this book.